-- 3.2.1.1 Information on services, hours of operation and processes for obtaining care is provided to services in the community who work in collaboration with the practice (e.g. community nursing teams, step down care, PAMs etc.) - 3.2.1.2 When patients register with the practice they are informed of the opening hours, contact details and after-hours care arrangements of the practice. - 3.2.1.3 The practice renders services based on the needs of the population, during the hours that they publish. - 3.2.1.4 There is an appointment system for consultations. - 3.2.2 The practice has a system for recognising cases requiring more urgent attention and providing patients with longer appointments when appropriate.
+- 3.2.1.1 Information on services, hours of operation and processes for obtaining care is provided to services in the community who work in collaboration with the practice (e.g. community nursing teams, step down care, allied health professionals etc.) - 3.2.1.2 When patients register with the practice they are informed of the opening hours, contact details and after hours care arrangements of the practice. - 3.2.1.3 Where the practice has an 'on hold' telephone message, it includes a message for an alternative number to be used in an emergency. - 3.2.1.4 The practice renders services based on the needs of the population, but at least during the published operational hours. - 3.2.1.5 There is an appointment system for consultations/investigations. guideline for patients that need prep etc. - 3.2.2 The practice has a system for recognising cases requiring more urgent attention and providing patients with longer appointments when appropriate.